 In this case, the applicant's approved fuel modification plan (approved by the Los Angeles County Fire Department) shows the use of the standard three zones of vegetation modification.
 Zones "A" (setback zone) and "B" (irrigation zone) are shown extending in a radius of approximately 50 feet from the proposed structures.
 A "C" Zone (thinning zone) is provided for a distance of 150 feet beyond the "A" and "B" zones.
-As discussed above, the ESHA areas affected by the proposed development does not include the previously disturbed area since that area was previously disturbed prior to the effective date of the Coastal Act.
-As such, the ESHA areas that will be impacted by the proposed project are the building pad, portions of the driveway, and required fuel modification areas on the slopes beyond the proposed pad.
+As discussed above, the ESHA areas affected by the proposed development does not include the disturbed area or driveway since those areas were previously disturbed prior to the effective date of the Coastal Act.
+As such, the ESHA areas that will be impacted by the proposed project are the required fuel modification areas on the slopes beyond the proposed pad and driveway.
 The appropriate in-lieu fee calculation would then be based on \$12,000 per acre for any irrigated fuel modification area (the "A" and "B" Zones) and \$3,000 per acre of un-irrigated fuel modification area (zone "C").

 Should the applicant choose the in-lieu fee mitigation method, the fee shall be provided to the Mountains Recreation and Conservation Authority for the acquisition or permanent preservation of natural habitat areas within the coastal zone.
-This mitigation method is provided for in Special Condition No. 8, subpart C.
+This mitigation method is provided for in Special Condition Eight (8), subpart C.